 In instances when the tooth structure is badly destroyed by decay, defective restoration, by extra teeth blocking other teeth from coming out, or in preparation for orthodontic treatment, extraction may be advisable.

-Partial eruption or complete impaction of the wisdom teeth can occur when there is lack of space in the mouth, the teeth are not emerging in an upright or proper position, or the teeth become trapped in the jawbone and gums.
-This can lead to pain, alignment issues or infection.
+Partial eruption or complete impaction of the wisdom teeth usually happens when there is lack of space in the mouth or the teeth are not in an upright position.
+Impacted teeth fail to emerge at the exact position and become trapped in the jawbone and gums.
+This can lead to unexpected pain and may result in infections.

 At Gentle Dental, we review your dental history and take x-rays to carefully observe the condition of impacted or potentially impacted wisdom teeth.
 After a thorough examination, if wisdom teeth are found to be problematic, an early extraction may be suggested to avoid further problems.